 The good news is that everyone can be resilient.

-Simply, it means being aware of how you feel, staying calm, when you get very upset, being able to manage your behaviour so you don’t get too negative, calming down quickly and bouncing back.
+Simply, it means being aware of how you feel, staying calm when you get very upset, managing your behaviour, so you don’t get too negative, calming down quickly and bouncing back.

 When is it needed?
-Whenever you are faced with difficulty.
-These could be changes that have occurred at work – cutback in hours of employment, working from home, being laid off.
-Difficulties at home – forced proximity with immediate family, lack of opportunities to meet with friends, oversight of children’s distance learning, relationship difficulties.
+Whenever you face difficulty.
+A difficulty might be dealing with changes at work, like a cutback in hours of employment, working from home, or becoming unemployed.
+Difficulties at home can be forced proximity with immediate family, lack of opportunities to meet with friends, oversight of children’s distance learning, relationship difficulties.

-If we are fortunate to not have experienced much adversity in our lives, we may be unaware of how resilient we are.
-It’s only when we are faced with significant threats, challenges and difficulty that we see how sensitive we are to our surrounds and whether we have the inner quality of resilience that helps us cope and prosper.
+If we are fortunate not to have experienced much adversity in our lives, we may be unaware of how resilient we are.
+Only when we face significant threats, challenges or difficulties do we become aware of how sensitive we are to our surroundings and whether we have the inner quality of resilience that helps us cope and prosper.

 The answer to the following question sheds light on the strength of someone’s resilient mindset: